 Companies that make a pledge to complete later than 2035, have the opposite trends, gaining stock price in the years after the pledge, but slowly descend back towards pre-pledge rates in the third year after pledge.
 Unfortunately for this plot, parallel trends do not hold.

 This variation shows that investors are alarmed when companies make pledges that come with haste to update their methods, but as time goes on, they slowly accept the changes.
-However, if the pledge date is considerably in the future, investors don’t have to worry about anything changing soon and can only benefit from the immediate increased attention and boost.
+However, if the pledge date is considerably in the future, investors face less uncertainty in the near future can only benefit from the immediate increased attention and boost.
 But, as that buzz dies down and the pledge years get a bit closer, the stock prices of carbon neural pledgers with distant complete by dates slowly trend towards pre-pledge rates.

 4.2.4 Accountability Deliverables